pilau/slideshow/README.md

 	$PS->activate_fullscreen();

 Slideshows can start from slides other than the first one by passing the `ps` query string parameter, set to the 1-based index of the slide.

+### Shortcodes

+Use the `[pilau-slideshow]` shortcode to place the slideshow in the content area of posts where the slideshow has been applied using the `ps_scope` filter.

 ### Custom slides